 Whilst informing of a particular time Behind Glass aims to offer a layered exploration of motherhood and the domestic space.
 These images also speak more broadly of the maternal experience.
 Its most blatant subtext is that of motherhood as contextualised within the modern Western milieu; mothers lie at the core of an intense and transformed inner landscape whilst concurrently remaining detached from the outer, as societal constructs and representations forge distance and remain vastly at odds with lived experience.
 Yet central to this story is the concept of hope and connective awareness.
 Mothers joined through a collective experience.
 Through this work, I hope for the unseen to be seen.

-A collision of birth and death provides the inception for what became a long-running commentary, almost a decade in the making.
+The collision of birth and death marks the inception of what became a long-running commentary, nearly a decade in the making.

-In-Passing’ began in 2015, the year I became a mother to my first child, followed shortly after by the loss of my mother to illness.
+In-Passing began in 2015, the year Lisa became a mother to her first child, shortly followed by the loss of her mother to illness.

-The making of images at first proved to be a dogged witness to a new reality and a therapeutic outlet for my grief and awe.
+At first, the creation of images served as both a determined witness to a new reality and a therapeutic outlet for her grief and awe.

-Its most obvious incarnation is a visceral account of the chaos and intimacy of my familial space during my children’s formative years, each image speaking of the complexities, intimacy and emotional landscapes of the mother and child universe.
+In its most apparent form, it is a visceral account of the chaos and intimacy within the familial space during her children’s formative years.
+Each image speaks to the complexities, intimacy, and emotional landscapes of the mother-child universe.

 How long does a mother ‘carry’ a child?